alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 larger, that's a huge producitivity multiplier.
 Imagine the first computers, Lotus Notes, or Microsoft Excel taking over the business world.
 Remember, tools drive progress!
-If you code 2x faster, that's probably 1.5x as much research output (shift up or down depending on how often you're bottlenecked by implementation.)
+If you code 2x faster, that's probably 1.5x as much research output.
+Shift up or down depending on how often you're bottlenecked by implementation.

 If that productivity boost is valuable enough to make the economics work out, and you can earn net profit once you account for inference and training costs,